HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

-We'll explore practical techniques using the Pydantic Python library to represent and validate data structures.
-You'll see how these tools can be applied to LLM outputs, adding a layer of safety before using them in critical processes.
-We'll also demonstrate how combining Pydantic with Anthropic's Claude API can further enhance LLM reliability through output preconditioning.
-Our goal is to equip you with concrete strategies, grounded in theoretical understanding of LLMs, to build more dependable LLM-powered applications.
+# Schema Engineering for Structured Generation with Pydantic

+## Building Reproducible LLM Applications

+This blog post is a follow-up to our introduction to structured generation.
+Using Anthropic's Claude API, we showed how to get structured LLM data, where information is neatly organized and easy to extract, instead of an unstructured sequence of token in two steps:

+1. defining schemas (i.e., abstractions our preferred structural and typological constraints for the LLM outputs) to pass to a model to
+"manipulate" its text decoding algorithm,
+2. we validate and process the LLM outputs with those schemas.

+Previously, we demonstrated this approach using data formats like JSON, YAML, and Python dictionaries.
+Now, we take it a step further by introducing a Python library that simplifies both schema definition and validation: Pydantic.

+**Enrica Troiano¹ and Tommaso Furlanello¹²**

+¹ HK3Lab
+² Tribe AI

+**Correspondence:** {name}.{surname}@hk3lab.ai

-## SCHEMA ENGINEERING
+## Schema Engineering

-LLMs are trained to produce human-like text, which is fundamentally an unstructured sequence of tokens.
-In structured generation, we strive for the opposite: we want answers where the information is neatly organized and easy to extract for further processing.
+That means that more than brushing up our prompts in natural language, we care about how to spell out our expectations in formal terms.
+Obviously, posing the right questions still remains important, but we can stop worrying that minimal variations in the words we choose will impact the quality of the LLM's answers, that quality will mostly be influenced by the output schemas we use.

+__representing__ and __validate__ data structures, i.e. our schemas.

  It would be ideal, for instance, if the LLM's output strings could be parsed into dictionaries.
 Keys would represent the structure we desire, and values could be populated with (parts of) the LLM's answers.

 ```python
 # input